OMF-Film

 none

-But that wasn't the beginning of OMF, for the actual roots had been laid several years before when a retired media specialist created a short documentary for the Southport corps (church) of the Salvation Army to celebrate the leadership of the outgoing Corps Officer (Minister) when he moved on to another corps in the Midlands.
+But that wasn't the beginning of OMF, for the actual roots had been laid several years before when retired media specialist Ian Bennett created a short documentary for the Southport corps (church) of the Salvation Army to celebrate the leadership of the outgoing Corps Officer (Minister) when he moved on to another corps in the Midlands.

 Filmed as a one-off, and with a live action intro when screened at Maj Gethin Thomas' final Southport service, interest was so high that a limited edition DVD was commissioned which sold out in record time.